seroperson/zio-http-pac4j/example/zio-jwt/README.md

 ## Running

-To start it, run `sbt zio-jwt/run` from repository root.
+To start it, run `sbt zio-jwt/run` from the repository root.
 It will boot a webserver at `localhost:9000`, which exposes the following endpoints:

 - `/protected-query` - requires JWT token to be passed via `token` query parameter.
 Returns 401 if unauthenticated, 200 otherwise.
 - `/protected-header` - requires JWT token to be passed via `Authorization` header.
 Returns 401 if unauthenticated, 200 otherwise.
-- `/jwt` - protected with Basic Auth route, which allows in all users with `username == password`.
+- `/jwt` - protected with Basic Auth route, which allows all users in with `username == password`.
 Returns 200 with JWT token if authentication passes, 401 otherwise.